Posted on

-Yes, you can often get disability benefits even after settling a workers’ compensation case.
-You can settle the case with a Stipulation and Award, which continues to pay ongoing benefits.
-You can also settle for a lump sum amount and then continue to collect Social Security Disability Insurance (SSDI) or long-term disability (LTD) benefits.
+There are two main ways to get disability benefits after settling a workers’ compensation case.
+First, you can settle the case with a Stipulation and Award, which continues to pay ongoing benefits.
+Second, you can settle for a lump sum and then continue to collect Social Security Disability Insurance (SSDI) or long-term disability (LTD) benefits.

-If you collect workers’ comp and other benefits, however, some of your SSDI may be offset if you receive more than 80 percent of your earnings.
+However, if you collect workers’ comp and other benefits, some of your SSDI may be offset if you receive more than 80 percent of your earnings.

 If you settle your workers’ comp claim with a Stipulation and Award, then you can keep getting disability payments.
 A Stipulation and Award is an agreement with the workers’ compensation insurance company.
 It provides ongoing payments for your: